federicobond/nglint/doc/report.md

 # Further research

-The author would like to explore more idiomatic alternatives for constructing linter rules.
-The `hlint` and `shellcheck` projects could prove useful for this task.

-The author would also like to deepen his understanding of Monad Transformers, which appear useful for cleaning up the highly nested code in the `main` function.
+I would like to explore more idiomatic alternatives for constructing linter rules.
+The `hlint` and `shellcheck` projects might be useful for this task.
+I would also like to deepen my understanding of Monad Transformers, which appear useful for reducing the nesting of code and improving error handling.

 # Conclusions

-The author of this project had never written a complete program in Haskell before.
-The experience proved highly satisfactory and encouraged him to use Haskell and other functional programming languages like Elm and PureScript in future scenarios.
+I had never written a complete program in Haskell before.
+The experience proved highly valuable and encouraged me to use Haskell and other pure functional programming languages like Elm and PureScript in future scenarios.
+I was surprised at how easily it was to reason about the code at hand.

-Having said that, the state of documentation in the Haskell ecosystem leaved much to be desired.
-The author found the need to read academic papers to understand how to use each library a bit tedious, but grew accustomed to it over time.
+Having said that, the state of documentation in the Haskell ecosystem leaves much to be desired.
+Having to read academic papers to understand how to use each library is a bit tedious, but you grow used to it over time.
 Many libraries could benefit from a concise README with sample code and common caveats, specially considering that the heavy use of types in Haskell makes it easy to find what you need from there.